danperryy/Python-ODB-Scan-Tool/README.md

 		print connection.valueOf(obd.sensors.RPM)   # get value of sensor

-Here are the currently supported sensors with pyOBD-IO:
+Here are a few of the currently supported commands (for a full list, see commands.py):

-+ S-S DTC Cleared
 + Calculated Engine Load
 + Engine Coolant Temperature
-+ Short Term Fuel Trim - Bank 1
-+ Long Term Fuel Trim - Bank 1
-+ Short Term Fuel Trim - Bank 2
-+ Long Term Fuel Trim - Bank 2
 + Fuel Pressure
 + Intake Manifold Pressure
 + Engine RPM